How Safe Will I Be Given What I Saw? Calibrated Prediction of Safety Chances for Image-Controlled Autonomy: Experimental Evaluation

 \section{Experimental Evaluation}

-\paragraph{Benchmark Systems.} The racing car and cart pole from the OpenAI Gym~\cite[]{brockman_openai_2016} and the realistic donkey car are selected as our study cases.
+\paragraph{Benchmark Systems} The racing car and cart pole from the OpenAI Gym and the realistic donkey car are selected as our study cases~\cite{brockman_openai_2016}.
 These environments are more suitable than pre-collected robotic datasets, such as the Waymo Open Dataset, for two reasons.
 First, to study safety prediction, we require a large dataset of safety violations, which is rarely found in real-world data.
 Second, the simulated dynamical systems are convenient for collecting an unbounded amount of data with direct access to the images and the ground truth for experimental evaluation (e.g., the car's position).

 We defined the racing car's safety as being located within the track surface.
-The cart pole's safety is defined by the angles in the safe range of $[-6, 6]$ degrees, whereas the whole activity range of the cart pole is $[-48, 48]$ degrees.For the donkey car, we construct a bidirectional two-lane track, and a safety violation is defined as crossing the lane boundary into the opposite lane.
+The cart pole's safety is defined by the angles in the safe range of $[-6, 6]$ degrees, whereas the whole activity range of the cart pole is $[-48, 48]$ degrees.
+For the donkey car driving on a two-lane track, staying in the right lane is safe, whereas crossing over the lane boundary is unsafe.